How Do I Send My Transcripts?

 Are you sending your high school transcripts from British Columbia, Quebec, Alberta, or Saskatchewan?

-Once you’ve finished your studies and your transcript is final, you will need to request a final copy from your provincial Ministry of Education.
-Please note that final copies are typically not available in BC, Alberta, or Saskatchewan until late June/early July, so you’ll want to be in close contact during this time to make a transcript request.
-The Australian universities will not accept a final high school transcript sent from your high school.
+Once you’ve finished your studies and your transcript is final, you’ll need to request a final copy from your provincial Ministry of Education.
+Final copies are typically not available in BC, Alberta, or Saskatchewan until late June/early July, so you’ll want to be in close contact during this time to make a transcript request.

 Why can’t I use unofficial transcripts?